oaao/objgen/README.md

 ### nesting - recursive <a name="ex_nesting_recursive"></a>

-Let's make a `Recursive` generator to digest the full depth of the data structure, since it would be ridiculous to have to `cls.attr = Base(cls.attr)` for all nested attributes at any 'depth'.
+Let's make a `Recursive` generator to digest the full depth of the data structure -- having to call `cls.attr = Base(cls.attr)` for every single nested attributes at each given 'depth' is ridiculous.

 Whereas a `Base` generator will simply create `cls.key = value` relationships,
 ```python